-- Examine the Teacher's edition and student materials of the resource for alignment of foundational Standards aligned to each grade level.
-Examples may include: - Table of contents (including prefatory materials to see the rationale for how instruction is approached). - Instructions, questions and tasks in relevant foundational sections including prefatory material to evaluate how well this is done) - Look for evidence of systematic instruction AND assessment to support development - Look in the Teacher's Edition for metrics and a system for progress monitoring, fluency checks, or other to support teachers in identifying students' growth toward reading grade level/ for progress monitoring throughout the year - Look at questions and tasks in assessments (screeners, inventories, diagnostics). - Identify tasks and questions where students are making meaning from texts (in writing and/or speaking).
+- Examine the Teacher Edition and student materials of the resource for alignment to Foundational Standards to each grade level.
+Examples may include: - Table of contents (including prefatory materials to see the rationale for how assessment is approached) - Assessment sections (diagnostic assessments, checklists, rubrics, running records, observation forms) - Protocols for how to support students performing below grade level - Look for evidence of systematic instruction AND assessment to support development. - Teacher Edition identifies metrics and systems for progress monitoring the foundational skills, phonics skills, and fluency checks to support teachers in identifying students' growth toward reading on grade level and for progress monitoring throughout the year. - Look at questions and tasks in assessments (screeners, inventories, diagnostics). - Some materials may have grade level fluency passages with questions attached for comprehension checks.